 When you are deciding how much you can afford, don’t forget to take account of the costs involved in buying a home, as some of these might eat into your savings.
 Also don’t forget to take account of your normal living costs each month as these affect the mortgage repayments you can afford.
 And bear in mind that once you are a home-owner you will have to pay the cost of maintaining your home, as well as paying Council Tax and household bills.

 The amount that lenders will be willing to lend you will vary.
 Many lenders now calculate how much they are willing to lend by taking into account your income and your financial commitments (such as loans, credit cards and child maintenance costs) essential expenditure (such as utility bills and travel outgoings) and spending on quality of living/lifestyle (such as clothing, toiletries and recreation).

 If you are getting advice, advisers have a duty to take reasonable steps to ensure you can afford a mortgage that they recommend.
 Whether or not you get advice, lenders are required to lend responsibly and will try to make sure you do not overstretch your finances.

-The FSA consumer website has a useful section on financial planning, including tools to help you build your own financial plan and a personal budget calculator.
+The Money Advice Service website has a useful section on financial planning, including tools to help you build your own financial plan and a personal budget calculator.